-Policy 3.12 Low Impact Residential Development
+Policy 3.12 Low Impact Development

-- 1. Low impact residential development will be permitted where: - a) the proposal is located within, adjoining, or well-related to a Local Centre, Rural Settlement or Village and Hamlet; - b) the proposal is proportionate in scale to the settlement it relates to; - c) the proposal will make a positive environmental, social and economic contribution; - d) all activities and structures on site are demonstrated to have a low impact in terms of the environment and use of resources, consistent with development of this type; - e) the development uses suitable redundant historic buildings before proposing the construction of new buildings; - f) the development conserves and/or enhances the National Park's Special Qualities, particularly landscape character, heritage significance and biodiversity; - g) where located outside a settlement, the proposal requires a countryside location, involves agriculture, forestry or horticulture and is tied directly to the land on which it is located; - h) the proposal demonstrates a business plan and sufficient land Is available which can provide for the livelihood and substantially meet the needs of all residents on the site; - i) the number of adult residents is directly related to the functional requirements of the enterprise; and - j) in the event of the development involving members of more than one family, the proposal will be managed and controlled by a trust.
+Low impact residential development will be permitted where:

+- a. the proposal is located within, adjoining, or well-related to a Local Centre, Rural Settlement or Village and Hamlet; - b. the proposal is proportionate in scale to the settlement it relates to; - c. the proposal will make a positive environmental, social and economic contribution; - d. all activities and structures on site are demonstrated to have a low impact in terms of the environment and use of resources, consistent with development of this type; - e. the development uses suitable redundant historic buildings before proposing the construction of new buildings existing buildings which are available are used, or have been investigated and shown to be impracticable; - f. the development conserves and/or enhances the National Park's Special Qualities, particularly landscape character, heritage significance and biodiversity; - g. where located outside a settlement, the proposal requires a countryside location, involves agriculture, forestry or horticulture and is tied directly to the land on which it is located; - h. the proposal demonstrates a business plan and sufficient land is available which can provide for the livelihood and substantially meet the needs of all residents on the site: - i. the number of adult residents is directly related to the functional requirements of the enterprise; and - j. in the event of the development involving members of more than one family, the proposal will be managed and controlled by a trust.